kumoricon/kumoreg/docs/security/rights.md

 Security Rights
 ===============

-Roles each have rights, which are the flags checked to enable/disable them.
+Rights are individual strings that are checked to enable/disable features for a certain user.
 Names are not case sensitive, and should have underscores between words.

 Available rights are: